jhgarner/nixideas/README.md

 Nixpkgs relies on patching low level tools and injecting extra configuration into build systems.
 When it all works, Nix is invisible magic to the user.
 When it fails, Nix's complexity explodes into full view.
-Understanding what went wrong usually required reading the Nixpkgs source code (something most users should never be expected to do since neither bash nor nix are known for readability).
+Understanding what went wrong usually requires reading the Nixpkgs source code (something most users should never be expected to do since neither bash nor nix are known for readability).